cloudmesh-community/hid-sp18-523/notebook.md

 :white_check_mark: sorted in reverse order and added work that has been completed in recent weeks

+## Week ( Mar 04 - Mar 10 , 2019 )
+* Attended professor online session on Thursday 03/07/2019 and noted down all review comments to work on
+* Cleaned and improved API code.
+Changed schema name in open API yaml file and changed python code file accordingly
+* Implemented error handling code in python controller file
+* Tested all end points of service using Swagger UI and through curl commands
+* Checked in prediction yaml and controller python file in github
+* Updated report.md file with updated API specification
+* Added more content in report.md, added verbatim of output of API testing CURL commands
+* Organized report.md content and checked it in github.

 ## Week ( Feb 25 - Mar 03 , 2019 )
 * Changed heading of the project to be more meaningful.
 * Changed abstract content to explain project context.